sslotsky/react-apothecary/README.md

 Use this HOC to connect your component to the `apothecary` store.
 The first argument is used to inject properties from the store into your component.
-The second argument can be used to inject actions, which `react-apothecary` will automatically bind to the `dispatch`.
+The second argument can be used to inject mutators, which `react-apothecary` will automatically bind to the `dispatch`.
 Example:

 ```javascript